What is a Remote Sensing Scientist or Technologist?

 - RSI ENVI

-How Long Does it Take to Become a Remote Sensing Scientist or Technologist?
+How do I Become a Remote Sensing Scientist or Technologist?

 The table below shows some of the most common industries where those employed in this career field work.